LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

 **NOTE**: Refer to the Switching Remote URLs from SSH to HTTPS

 ## Final Submission
-Upon completion of this Project, Your Ecommerce site should contain the following:
+Upon completion of this Project, Your E-commerce site should contain the following:
 1. Home Page
    - Introduction to your site
    - Anonymous accessibility